ataraskov/blog/content/posts/028_start_mentoring.md

 [Mentoring](https://en.wikipedia.org/wiki/Mentorship) is quite popular in Tech world.
 Tech landscape is so vast and deep.
 It's hard to navigate it alone.
 But, when one is ready to start mentoring?

 I believe that mentoring is a part of learning itself.
-One doesn't have to be the best expert in on a subject to help a mentee understand it a bit better.
+One doesn't have to be the best expert on a subject to help a mentee understand it a bit better.
 It's enough to be just a step ahead to be helpful.
 Often times, a different perspective is enough for a good mentoring session.

 Though, mentoring comes with a few challenges:
 * Fear of first step.
 Starting something new is always hard.